houndci/hound/doc/PRIVACY.md

 Data Storage
 ------------

-thoughtbot, inc. uses third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run Hound.
-Although thoughtbot, inc. owns the code, databases, and all rights to the Hound application, you retain all rights to your data.
+Hound Group LLC uses third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run Hound.
+Although Hound Group LLC owns the code, databases, and all rights to the Hound application, you retain all rights to your data.

 Source Code
 -----------

-* thoughtbot, inc. employees do not access Hound users&#8217; private source code unless Hound users give thoughtbot, inc. employees explicit written permission to access their source code in order to provide support.
+* Hound Group LLC employees do not access Hound users&#8217; private source code unless Hound users give Hound Group LLC employees explicit written permission to access their source code in order to provide support.

 * Hound does not store GitHub credentials.

 * Hound&#8217;s [source code](https://github.com/houndci/hound) is openly available.
-Browse the code and [email](mailto:hound@thoughtbot.com) us with questions.
+Browse the code and [email](mailto:hello@houndci.com) us with questions.

 Disclosure
 ----------

-thoughtbot, inc. may disclose personally identifiable information under special circumstances, such as to comply with subpoenas or when your actions violate the Terms of Service.
+Hound Group LLC may disclose personally identifiable information under special circumstances, such as to comply with subpoenas or when your actions violate the Terms of Service.

 Changes
 -------

-thoughtbot, inc. may periodically update this policy.
+Hound Group LLC may periodically update this policy.
 We will notify you about significant changes in the way we treat personal information by sending a notice to the primary email address specified in your Hound account or by placing a prominent notice on our site.

 Questions
 ---------

-Any questions about the Privacy Policy should be addressed to [hound@thoughtbot.com](mailto:hound@thoughtbot.com).
+Any questions about the Privacy Policy should be addressed to [hello@houndci.com](mailto:hello@houndci.com).